PhilaNgcamu/create-react-app/AddingInteractivity/README.md

 - You can update the state while rendering by passing a an update function that calculates the next state based on the previous one in the queue.
 For, example, `setNumber(n => n + 1)`.
 Reference: [stateUpdate.js](stateUpdate.js).

 <h1>Updating Objects in State</h1>

+- Data types such as booleans, numbers and strings are immutable (not modifiable).
+- Therefore, you cannot change the state variable to another value.